Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Illustration of a human organ anatomy

-At the papilla, a small flexible tube, called a guidewire, is passed down the endoscope and into the papilla to reach the bile duct and pancreatic ducts.
-A dye is then injected into the ducts, and x-ray images are captured as the dye causes these various passages to light up on the x-ray.
+At the papilla, a small flexible tube called a guidewire is passed down the endoscope and into the papilla to reach the bile duct and pancreatic ducts.
+A dye is then injected into the ducts, and X-ray images are captured as the dye causes these various passages to light up on the X-ray.

-• Pancreatitis
+• Pancreatitis (most common complication)

 • Pain